LongKira-Obsidian24/LongKira-Obsidian24.github.io/content/post/containerised-github-actions.md

 subtitle: Containerised GH action runner that connect to Docker on the host
 tags: ["GitHub", "CI/CD", "Containerisation", "Docker"]
 date: 2025-03-15
+summary: "You might just want to install your build tools (including GitHub action self-hosting) in an isolated Docker container.
+But what if you also want to build a container using said container ?"
 ---

 ## Sample source code